mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/install/index.md

    ```
 It can then be reached using `dcos nifi` CLI commands or directly over HTTP as described below.

-**Caution:**  The service folder location cannot be changed after initial install.
-Changing the service location would require installing a new instance of the service against the new location, then copying over any data as necessary to the new instance.
+<p class="message--important"><strong>IMPORTANT: </strong>The service folder location cannot be changed after initial install.
+Changing the service location would require installing a new instance of the service against the new location, then copying over any data as necessary to the new instance.</p>

 ## Addressing named instances